-In addition to the hint given in \S 2 about a possible omission of the reading, also the rather tedious section 2 of \S 4 can be left out.
+In addition to the remarks given in § 2 about possible omissions in the course of study, it may also be remarked here that the rather tedious section 2 of § 4 can be left out.

-Regarding the statements of paragraphs, the numbers from 1 to 5 refer to the present second volume if nothing else is indicated, while the numbers from 6 to 8 occur only in the first volume.
+Regarding references to paragraphs, the numbers from 1 to 5 refer to the present second volume if nothing else is indicated, while the numbers from 6 to 8 occur only in the first volume.